fmannhardt/starter-predictive-process-monitoring/README.md

 ### Cloud notebooks via MyBinder

 Click on the `launch binder` links for either the R or the Python notebook.
-You may also use the Google Colab service by clicking on the Google Colab links, however, you may need to prepare the Google Colab environment to have the respective packages installed (see standalone instructions).
+You could also  use the [Google Colab service](https://colab.research.google.com/); however, you may need to prepare the Google Colab environment to have the respective packages installed (see standalone instructions).

 ### Local notebooks